ELSS

 How does ELSS work?

-Diversified equity funds, commonly referred to as ELSS Funds, primarily allocate their investments across publicly traded firms’ equities in predetermined proportions aligned with the fund’s investment objective.
-These portfolios comprise stocks from various market capitalizations (Large Caps, Mid Caps, and Small Caps) and industry sectors, aiming to maximize long-term wealth appreciation.
-To achieve optimal risk-adjusted portfolio returns, the fund manager meticulously selects equities based on extensive market research.
+ELSS Funds, categorized as diversified equity funds, allocate investments across publicly traded equities in predetermined proportions to maximize long-term wealth appreciation.
+These portfolios comprise stocks from various market capitalizations and industry sectors, meticulously selected by fund managers based on extensive market research.

 Tax-saving mutual funds known as Equity Linked Savings Schemes, or ELSS funds, are one of the most popular techniques of tax planning.
 Since the returns are related to stock market performance, these funds have the potential to deliver higher returns than conventional tax-saving instruments.
 The majority of ELSS funds’ assets are typically invested in stocks.
 Under Section 80C of the Income Tax Act, 1961, you can obtain an income deduction of up to Rs.
 1.5 lakh using ELSS in a financial year.
 This corresponds to a tax savings of Rs.
 46,800 if you belong to the highest income category.